 Here are three examples of how walking leads to healthy aging:

-The Canadian Society for Exercise Physiology Activity Guideline recommends that adults aged 65 years and older should perform at least 150 minutes of moderate-to-vigorous physical activity per week, in bouts of 10 minutes or more to see health-related improvements.
+The Canadian Society for Exercise Physiology Activity Guideline recommends that adults aged 65 years and older should perform at least 150 minutes of moderate-to-vigorous physical activity per week in bouts of 10 minutes or more to see health-related improvements.

-Walking improves mental health
+Walking can boost mental health

 Walking increases endorphin production in the brain, otherwise known as the “feel-good hormones.”
 Walk Canada says that walking can improve mood and concentration, boosts mental agility, and fights depression.